xing403/schedule/README.md

 args:
   format: YYYY-MM-DD HH:mm:ss
 ```
-You can get the current time and display it through notifications
+You can get the current time and display it through notifications. [more directives](./docs/directive.md)

 ## Usage
 > need